Security Signals Explorer

 Click on any Security Signal to open the Security Signal Panel and see more details about it.

-The details you need first when triaging an issue can be found in the top portion of the Security Signal Panel.
-From here, you can determine the severity of the signal, when it was generated, access the rule settings, and quickly share this signal to a teammate.
+The details and actions you need first when triaging an issue can be found in the top portion of the Security Signal Panel.
+From here, you can determine the severity of the signal, when it was generated, access the rule settings, change the state of the signal and quickly share or assign this signal to a teammate.

 The first seen and last seen date are updated, if new data is made available from the past or the attack continues.
-In addition, any configured group bys on the rule are displayed in this section.
-This example rule is configured with a group by of
+For Cloud SIEM and Cloud Workload Security signals, a “What Happened” section is displayed in the Overview tab and any configured group bys or rule customizations related to the detection rule is displayed.
+This example detection rule is configured with a group by of

 usr.name.
-Finally, any tags which are set on the rule are displayed below the group bys.
+Finally, any tags which are set on the detection rule are displayed below the group bys in the header for CSPM findings and in the Context section for Cloud SIEM and Cloud Workload Security signals.

 To better understand activity, the Security Signal Panel summarizes tags and attributes from all logs that trigger a signal so you can troubleshoot without having to pivot to Log Explorer.
-For example, you can determine at a glance the list of IPs attempting to log into a user account, or the AWS accounts and availability zones running the authentication service.
+For example, in the Context section, you can determine at a glance the list of IPs attempting to log into a user account, or the AWS accounts and availability zones running the authentication service.

-Below the overview of the signal are tabs with detailed information related to the signal:
+Below the header of Cloud SIEM and Cloud Workload Security signals are tabs with detailed information related to the signal:

-Message displays the text configured in the rule to help the person reviewing the signal understand the purpose of the signal and how to respond.
+Rule Details displays rule details, such as the text configured in the detection rule to help the person reviewing the signal understand the purpose of the signal and how to respond.
+The users can also pivot into rule modification, such as modifying suppression queries for the rule.

-Samples includes a list of log samples to provide context on why the signal triggered.
-Click on any of the samples to see the full log.
+Logs includes a visualization and list of log samples to provide context on why the signal triggered.
+Click on any of the samples in the table to see the full log.

 Related Issues includes a list of other signals which contain the same group by values to assist with triaging the signal.

-Datadog Security Monitoring offers threat intelligence feeds curated by threat intelligence partners.
-These feeds are constantly updated to include data about known suspicious activity (for example, IOCs), so you can quickly identify which potential threats to address.
+Datadog Cloud SIEM offers threat intelligence feeds curated by threat intelligence partners.
+These feeds are constantly updated to include data about known suspicious activity (for example, indicators of compromise or IOCs), so you can quickly identify which potential threats to address.

 threat_intel attribute is append to the log event to provide additional insights based on available intelligence.